-The Healthy Active Living and Obesity Research Group (HALO) was established in 2007 in response to the escalating obesity crisis and the increasing complexity of related co-morbidities.
-Today the HALO team consists of 16 staff (including 6 researchers), a childhood obesity clinical team (Centre for Healthy Active Living), 12 graduate students, and many community volunteers.
+HALO was established in 2007 in response to the escalating obesity crisis and the increasing complexity of related co-morbidities.
+Today the HALO team consists of 17 staff (including 6 researchers), a childhood obesity clinical team (Centre for Healthy Active Living), 13 graduate students, and many community volunteers.

 Some of our practice-changing contributions include:

 - Development of the Kenyan International Development Study – Canadian Activity Needs Research Alliance (KIDS-CAN)

 - Development of the Canadian Assessment of Physical Literacy

 - Development of the first ever Canadian Sedentary Behaviour Guidelines

 - Creation of the Sedentary Behaviour Research Network